Moesif/moesif-ethereum-js-example/README.md

 # Moesif For Dapp Example

-Purpose of this repo is to illustrate an example how a DAPP can integrate Moesif for API analytics.
+Purpose of this repo is to illustrate an example how a DAPP built on web3js/ethereum can integrate [Moesif](https://www.moesif.com) for JSON-RPC API analytics and monitoring.

 ### Background on Dapps